ArtifexSoftware/mupdf/docs/tools/mutool-clean.rst

 		 Subset fonts if possible.
 (EXPERIMENTAL!)

 	``-Z``
-		 Use object streams cross reference streams for extra compressoin.
+		 Use object streams cross reference streams for extra compression.

 	``--(color|gray|bitonal)-(|lossy-|lossless-)image-subsample-method method``
-		 Set the subsampling method (``average``, or ``bicubic``) for the desired image types, for example color-lossy and bitonal-loessless.
+		 Set the subsampling method (``average``, or ``bicubic``) for the desired image types, for example color-lossy and bitonal-lossless.

 	``--(color|gray|bitonal)-(|lossy-|lossless-)image-subsample-dpi dpi``
 		 Set the resolution at which to subsample.